awslabs/deeplearning-emr/mxnet-spark/README.md

 MXNet is a fast and scalable deep learning framework that is optimized for performance on both CPU and GPU.

-We will walk through the steps to setup and execute offline distributed inference on a large dataset, using Spark and MXNet on Amazon EMR.
+We will walk through the steps to setup and execute distributed inference on a large dataset, using Spark and MXNet on Amazon EMR.
 We will use a pre-trained [ResNet-18](http://data.mxnet.io/models/imagenet/resnet/18-layers/) image recognition model, available on the MXNet [model zoo](http://data.mxnet.io/models/).
 We will run inference against the publicly available CIFAR-10 dataset that contains 60,000 color images.
 The example will demonstrate running inference on CPUs, but one can easily extended to use GPUs.

 The high level steps for the setup and execution are listed below, and laid out in detail in the following sections: